noareich/Assembler-/README.md

 The assembler follows the ANSI C90 standard
 Designed specifically for the custom assembly language defined in the project specifications May have limitations on input file size and number of symbols

+# developed by Noa Reich and Leli Vexler.